CatxFish/obs-v4l2sink/README.md

 #### Dependencies

-If you are compiling this on Fedora, I hardly recommend to install all the dependencies inside a container with the aid of `toolbox`
+If you are compiling this on Fedora, I would suggest installing the following dependencies inside a `toolbox` ([here](https://fedoramagazine.org/a-quick-introduction-to-toolbox-on-fedora/) you can learn more about it)

-- `Development Tools` group
+- `Development Tools` group (install with `sudo yum groupinstall "Development Tools"`)
     - `make`
     - `cmake`
     - `gcc`
 - `qt5-qtbase-devel`
-- RPM Fusion Free
+- RPM Fusion Free ([here](https://rpmfusion.org/Configuration) you can learn how to enable this repository)
     - `obs-studio-libs`
     - `obs-studio-devel`